Colony of Santiago: New Seville and St Jago de la Vega

+Early seventeenth century

 In 1611, the population of Spanish Jamaica was 1,510, including 696 Spaniards, 107 free people of color, 74 Tainos, 558 black slaves, and 75 "foreigners".
-However, that census did not include the Taino who fled to the mountainous interior, where they mingled with freed African slaves, and became the ancestors to the Jamaican Maroons of Nanny Town.
+That census, however, did not include those Taino who had fled to the mountainous interior, where they mingled with freed and run-away African slaves, and became the ancestors to the Jamaican Maroons of Nanny Town.

-The Spaniards enslaved many of the native people, overworking and harming them to the point that many had perished within fifty years of European arrival.
+The Spaniards enslaved many of the native people, overworking and harming them to the point that most had perished within fifty years of European arrival.
 Subsequently, the lack of indigenous opportunity for labour was mended with the arrival of African slaves.
 Disappointed in the lack of gold on the isle, the Spanish mainly used Jamaica as a military base to supply colonizing efforts in the mainland Americas.

-The Spanish colonists did not bring women in the first expeditions and took Taíno women for their common-law wives, resulting in mestizo children.
-Sexual violence with the Taíno women by the Spanish was also common.

-Although the Taino referred to the island as "Xaymaca," the Spanish gradually changed the name to "Jamaica."
-In the so-called Admiral's map of 1507 the island was labeled as "Jamaiqua" and in Peter Martyr's work "Decades" of 1511, he referred to it as both "Jamaica" and "Jamica."

-In 1597, English privateer Anthony Shirley landed on Jamaica and plundered the island, marching on St Jago de la Vega with the help of a Taino guide, and he sacked the town.
-Governor Fernando Melgarejo tried to protect the island from pirate raids, and in 1603 he successfully repelled an attack by Christopher Newport.

-In 1643, William Jackson (pirate) landed at Caguaya, marched on St Jago de la Vega, and plundered it.